 What will affect the receipt of credit with the most favorable conditions: a good credit history, high monthly income, ownership of stocks and securities, the presence of a guarantor, the lack of other credit obligations.

-In order to get a mortgage in Latvia, you must already have on hand about 30-40% of the value of the object.
-Mortgage loans to foreigners are usually granted in the amount of 150,000 to 250,000 euros.
-Based on these two facts, we can conclude that in the mortgage can be taken objects worth 200,000 to 500,000 euros.
+To get a mortgage in Latvia, you need to already have about 30-40% of the value of the object.
+Mortgage loans to foreigners are usually issued in the amount of €150,000 to €250,000 ($157,145-$262,000).
+Based on these two facts, it can be concluded that it will be possible to mortgage properties worth between €200,000 and €500,000 ($209,525-$523,812).

 Additional costs when taking a mortgage: opening an account at the bank, where the mortgage is issued (usually not more than €200); payment of the bank commission for issuing and processing the loan (up to 2% of the loan amount); payment of state fees for registration of loans in the “Land Registry” (0.1% of the loan amount); real estate insurance for one year (it costs about €110).